kjellalmgren/pingservices/pingservices-readme.md

           collisions:0 txqueuelen:1000
           RX bytes:1003540 (980.0 KiB)  TX bytes:892215 (871.3 KiB)

 So in my case I will enter http://192.168.1.246:4000.
-If you are in the same subnet you can probably use hostname black-pearl64:4000.
+If you are in the same subnet you can probably use *hostname black-pearl64:4000*.

 ![Visualizer](/images/cluster-cli-viz.png)